Guide to screen reader testing for sighted web developers

 Designing for disability: quick do’s and don’ts

 This article provides an overview of common conditions and impairments and how they can affect the way a user interacts with a website.
-This guidance is aimed at web developers and content managers wanting to learn about designing websites with accessibility in mind.

 User testing versus automated testing for accessibility